wuxiaohua1011/cac_experiment/analysis.md

 This result demonstrated a few interesting points:
 1. Microexpression and Gesture have impact magnitude larger than that of any settings, implying that Microexpression and Gesture is more important than any impacts given by the different settings
 2. Microexpression has the biggest impact overall, regardless of the medium the experiement was conducted over.
-3. Hologram has the most negative impact overall
-4. Video conferencing is the only setting that has positive impact on user experience
+3. Video conferencing is the only setting that has positive impact on user experience
-5. Headpose has negative, however comparatively low, effect on user experience
+4. Headpose has negative, however comparatively low, effect on user experience
-6. Virtual Reality setting has negative, however comparatively low, effect on user experience
+5. Virtual Reality setting has negative, however comparatively low, effect on user experience

 Conclusion for future developers: